The best business iPad apps help make it easier to manage your day-to-day business workload.

 A large list of critical business functions, like email, messaging and many administration tasks can be performed on the iPad with only its default apps.
-Add in a thing or two from the App Store and your iPad can become even more powerful.
+Add in the best iOs productivity apps from the App Store and you can have everything from the iPad note-taking apps to iPhone VR apps, making your iPad a powerhouse of a business machine.

 We've trawled the deepest recesses of the App Store to highlight our current top 10 business apps for Apple's tablet, whether you've got an iPad Air, iPad Mini or one of the Pro models.
 This is a collection of software which can make a real difference to your efficiency, improve your relations with customers and clients, not to mention helping you out creatively.